[UPDATED OCTOBER 2023]

 Distract your pooch

-Sometimes a tactical distraction can work wonders!
-Whether it’s your canines favourite toy, a yummy treat, a bit of relaxing brushing, or lots of cuddling and playing, taking your dog’s mind off what is going on outside and giving them some extra attention can be an effective way of dealing with anxiety.
+Sometimes, a tactical distraction can work wonders!
+Whether it’s your canine's favourite toy, a yummy treat, a bit of relaxing brushing, or lots of cuddling and playing, taking your dog’s mind off what’s going on outside and giving them some extra attention can be an effective way of dealing with anxiety.

 Draw the curtains and close the windows

-Try to block out as much noise and light as you can by keeping windows closed and locked.
-This will help to muffle the sound of fireworks.
-Closing your curtains or replacing them with darker/heavier curtains will also help to keep out any flashes of light that are associated with the “bang” of fireworks.
+Try blocking out as much noise and light as possible by keeping windows closed and locked.
+This can help to muffle the sound of fireworks.
+Closing your curtains or replacing them with darker/heavier ones can also help to keep out any flashes of light associated with the “bang” of fireworks.

 Play some music or turn on the TV

-Part of the reason that dogs find fireworks scary is because of the loud crashing noises they make.
-The sudden bang of fireworks can be masked or diluted by keeping a radio or TV on, which can reduce the impact loud noises may have on your pet.
-In particular, playing calm music, such as classical music, not only blocks out the noise of the fireworks but it also seems to be a natural calming aid for nervous pets.
+Part of the reason dogs find fireworks scary is because of the loud crashing noises they make.
+The sudden bang of fireworks can be masked or diluted by keeping a radio or TV on.
+Playing calm music, such as classical music, not only blocks out the noise of the fireworks but may also help them to relax.

 Remain calm yourself

-Animals are highly perceptive creatures and will notice if their humans are behaving unusually.
-They naturally pick up on when their paw-rents are upset, frightened or stressed.
+Animals are highly perceptive creatures and often notice if their humans are behaving unusually.
+They naturally notice when their paw-rents are upset, frightened or stressed.
 Following your dog around or being overly affectionate could cause them to feel nervous or confused if they aren’t used to this behaviour.
-You can still reassure your pet, by playing with their favourite toy for example but try to behave as normally as possible.
+You can reassure your pet by playing with their favourite toy, for example, but try to behave as normally as possible.
 The more you change your behaviour, the more anxious your dog may become.

 What to do if your dog still seems anxious